nhoizey/nicolas-hoizey.com/src/links/2018/11/08/mercure-server-sent-live-updates-protocol-and-reference-implementation/index.md

 tags: [push, API]
 ---

 > Mercure is a protocol allowing to push data updates to web browsers and other HTTP clients in a convenient, fast, reliable and battery-efficient way.
-It is especially useful to **publish real-time updates of resources served through web APIs**, to reactive web and mobile apps.
+It is especially useful to <mark>publish real-time updates of resources served through web APIs</mark>, to reactive web and mobile apps.